Warning

 • Genetically modified organisms (GMOs): if a product consists of more than 0.9% GMOs, this must be stated on the label.

-• Origin: does a product contain more than 50% animal components such as , and dairy?
+• Origin: does a product contain more than 50% animal components such as meat, and ?
 Then producers must state on the label in which country or region they make this product.
 This obligation does not apply to eggs and honey.

 • Nutritional value: the nutritional value indicates the energy value of a product and which nutrients it contains.
-For example, how much , , fiber, vitamins and minerals.
+For , how much , , fiber, vitamins and minerals.

 • Health claims: A health claim describes the relationship between a nutrient in a product and its effect on health.
 For example, ‘Vitamin C contributes to the of the immune system’.
 There is a list of scientifically proven health claims.
 Producers are only allowed to put these claims on a label.